-Figure 4: Scrum_H Structure.
+Figure 4: ScrumH Structure.

 This is a different kind of Product Ownership... and this kind of Product Ownership is distributed and agile all the time.
-This is a common strain of Scrum in the real-world, and is what many Organizations who try to do Scrum_G end up actually doing because a single Product Owner can't do everything that is needed.
+This is a common strain of Scrum in the real-world, and is what many Organizations who try to do Scrum ${\rm G}$ end up actually doing because a single Product Owner can't do everything that is needed.

-We refer to this new version of Scrum as $Scrum_H$ ("H" for "Handbook"), and it is the subject of this Handbook.
+We refer to this new version of Scrum as $Scrum_H$ ('H' for 'Handbook'), and it is the subject of this Handbook.

-However, $Scrum_H$ goes well beyond simply having two different Product Owner-types.
+However, ScrumH goes well beyond simply having two different Product Owner-types.
 This is the start of things - the reason we need a new description - but it is not all.
-There are many other adaptations that are commonly made in order to have a Scrum that is adequate for today's world, and we have combined many of them into Scrum_H.
-We hope that Scrum_H helps people understand how Scrum is useful for today's Organizations - Scrum_H does not change Scrum, it just describes it differently - and is a new strain of Scrum, not a new Scrum.
-The end result is that Scrum_H does several things:
+There are many other adaptations that are commonly made in order to have a Scrum that is adequate for today's world, and we have combined many of them into ScrumH.